poolshark-protocol/docs/site/content/overview/glossary.en.md

 ## **Directional Automated Market Maker**

 Liquidity pools which facilitate only buying or only selling on a token pair.
+They iterate through liquidity

 > Example: Poolshark